Connectors - IRISO Electronics co.,ltd.

 Finally, I will briefly explain the IF (interface) connector.

-It is a connector that connects information and signals between devices, and is also called an I/O (input/output) connector.
-It is installed in various devices such as car navigation systems, car audio systems, PC peripherals, etc., and supplies power to the devices and inputs and outputs audio and video signal data.
-This term is used for a wide variety of products, but at our company, it mostly refers to the connectors for each interface of in-vehicle equipment.
-The main Mating partner is the "wire side" of the company's/other company's WtoB connector.
-IRISO develops and sells various IF connectors, mainly custom ones.
+A connector that connects information and signals between devices, also known as an I/O (input/output) connector.
+Attached to a variety of devices, from in-vehicle devices such as car navigation systems and car audio systems to PC peripherals, it supplies power to the devices and inputs and outputs audio and video signal data.
+While the term is used for a wide variety of products, at our company it mostly refers to the connectors for the interfaces of in-vehicle devices.
+Most commonly, the Mating partner is the "wire side" of a WtoB connector from our own company or another company.
+IRISO develops and sells a variety of IF connectors, mainly custom ones.